yutingli75/yutingli75.github.io/_pages/teaching.md

 This page provides information on my courses at the University of Stuttgart as well as on the Bachelor and Master theses I advise.

-# Courses at the University of Stuttgart
+### Courses at the University of Stuttgart

-* Language & Cognition: Introduction to psycholinguistics
+* Language & Cognition: Introduction to psycholinguistics (yearly, since WiSe 2018/19)

-* Language Variation: Introduction to sociolinguistics
+* Language Variation: Introduction to sociolinguistics (yearly, since SoSe 2019)

 * Advanced Semantics:
-	* Language in Use: Pragmatics
+	* Language in Use: Pragmatics (WiSe 2018/19)
-	* Clause-embedding predicates in discourse
+	* Clause-embedding predicates in discourse (WiSe 2019/20, SoSe 2020, WiSe 2020/21)
-	* Social Meaning
+	* Social Meaning (WiSe 2019/20, WiSe 2020/21)

-* Colloquium: Semantics, pragmatics and psycholinguistics
+* Colloquium: Semantics, pragmatics and psycholinguistics (every semester since WiSe 2018/19)

-* Research colloquium in syntax, semantics and pragmatics
+* Research colloquium in syntax, semantics and pragmatics (every semester since WiSe 2018/19)

-# Bachelor and Master theses
+### Bachelor and Master theses

 [guidelines](https://github.com/judith-tonhauser/teaching-materials/blob/master/6_paper-and-thesis-guidelines.pdf)